-During isolation at home or in the event of whole school closure we encourage you to support children (who are well enough) to enjoy learning which you can access below.
+During isolation at home or in the event of whole school, class, bubble or cohort closure we encourage you to support children (who are well enough) to enjoy learning.
+The links below may aid you either whilst waiting for communications from your child's class when they first isolate, or to supplement the daily learning provision on Tapestry (YR) or Seesaw (Y1 & Y2).

 Take very good care,